flegaspi700/GDA_Case_Study/Bike Share/Case Study Roadmap - Process.md

     1. Check the data for errors.
     2. Choose your tools.
-    3. Transform the data so you can work with it eectively.
+    3. Transform the data so you can work with it effectively.
     4. Document the cleaning process.

 Deliverable